wojtekcz/DigitNN/Pods/Upsurge/README.md

 [![Build Status](https://travis-ci.org/aleph7/Upsurge.svg?branch=master)](https://travis-ci.org/aleph7/Upsurge)

-[Accelerate](https://developer.apple.com/library/mac/documentation/Accelerate/Reference/AccelerateFWRef/index.html#//apple_ref/doc/uid/TP40009465) is a framework that provides high-performance functions for matrix math, digital signal processing, and image manipulation.
-It harnesses [SIMD](http://en.wikipedia.org/wiki/SIMD) instructions available in modern CPUs to significantly improve performance of certain calculations.
+Upsurge is a math utilities library.
+It provides support for linear operations on vectors and matrices, and slicing of higher-dimensional tensors.
+It relies on [Accelerate](https://developer.apple.com/library/mac/documentation/Accelerate/Reference/AccelerateFWRef/index.html#//apple_ref/doc/uid/TP40009465), which is a framework that provides high-performance functions for matrix math, digital signal processing, and image manipulation by harnessing [SIMD](http://en.wikipedia.org/wiki/SIMD) instructions available in modern CPUs.

 Upsurge is a fork of [Surge](https://github.com/mattt/Surge) which was abandoned for a while.
 Upsurge supports tensors and has better support for matrices and arrays.
-It uses a custom `ValueArray` class instead of the built-in array.
+It provides a custom `ValueArray` class as an alternative to Swift's built-in `Array`.
 It being a `class` instead of a `struct` means that you can manage when and if it gets copied, making memory management more explicit.
 This also allows defining the `+=` operator to mean addition instead of concatenation.

 ## Features